mike-lischke/antlr4ng/ReadMe.md

     - Some intermediate objects (like temporary `Interval` and `ATNState` instances) have been removed.
     - Bitsets now use typed arrays instead of array of numbers.
     - The hash implementation (MurmurHash) has been stripped down to the minimum required code to keep this hot path fast as well.
-    - Hash codes are now cached whereever possible.
+    - Hash codes are now cached wherever possible.
     - The `instanceof` operator is relatively expensive, so it was replaced with checks using a member discriminator in hot paths, where possible (e.g. transition and ATN state types).
     - `Switch` statements in hot paths have been replaced by factory arrays that reduce determination what to create to a simple array value lookup.
 - A number of public members have been renamed, to match common TypeScript code style (e.g. `INSTANCE` to `instance` or `_parseListener` to `parseListener`).